Introduction:

 1. Easy to understand and calculate.

-2. It is rigidly defined.
+2. It is clearly defined.

-3. Utilizes all the data points in the dataset.
+3. Uses all values in the data

 4. Sensitive to small changes in values.

-5. Widely used in inferential statistics.
+5. Common in advance statistics.

-7. It provides a good basis for comparison.
+7. Useful for comparison.

 Demerits:

-2. It cannot be in the study of qualitative phenomena not capable of numerical measurement i.e., Intelligence, beauty, honesty etc.,
+- It cannot be in the study of qualitative phenomena not capable of numerical measurement i.e., Intelligence, beauty, honesty etc.,

-3. It can ignore any single item only at the risk of losing its accuracy.
+- It can ignore any single item only at the risk of losing its accuracy.

-5. It cannot be calculated for open-end classes.
+- It cannot be calculated for open-end classes.

 Some more examples: